lukfor/imputationbot/docs/instances.md

 The complete data exchange between imputation-bot and MIS is encrypted using Secure Sockets Layer (SSL).

 ## Obtain API Token

+Please navigate to the [Michigan Imputation Server](https://imputationserver.sph.umich.edu) website or to an other supported instance:

 **Step 1:** Login and click on your **username** and then on **profile**: